hubtty/hubtty/README.rst

 mode automatically.

-If you review a pull request while offline with a positive vote, and someone else leaves a negative vote on that pull request in the same category before Hubtty is able to upload your review, Hubtty will detect the situation and mark the pull request as "held" so that you may re-inspect the pull request and any new comments before uploading the review.
+If you review a pull request while offline with a positive vote, and someone else leaves a negative vote on that pull request before Hubtty is able to upload your review, Hubtty will detect the situation and mark the pull request as "held" so that you may re-inspect the pull request and any new comments before uploading the review.
 The status bar will alert you to any held pull requests and direct you to a list of them (the `F12` key by default).
 When viewing a pull request, the "held" flag may be toggled with the exclamation key (`!`).
 Once held, a pull request must be explicitly un-held in this manner for your review to be uploaded.

 If Hubtty encounters an error, this will also be indicated in the status bar.
 You may wish to examine ~/.hubtty.log to see what the